Skip to content

 PLAY;

-bass.output("daw", 1); // Move bass to DAW, channel 1
+bass.output("daw", 1); // move bass onto the DAW, channel 1

 let in_ports = midi_input_ports();